Aliases for SRM Gene

 GeneCards Summary for SRM Gene

 SRM (Spermidine Synthase) is a Protein Coding gene.
 Diseases associated with SRM include sleeping sickness and leishmaniasis.
-Among its related pathways are Metabolism and Viral mRNA Translation.
+Among its related pathways are Arginine and proline metabolism and beta-Alanine metabolism (KEGG).
 GO annotations related to this gene include protein homodimerization activity and spermidine synthase activity.

 UniProtKB/Swiss-Prot for SRM Gene